libauc.losses

 class AveragePrecisionLoss(data_len, gamma=0.9, margin=1.0, surr_loss='squared_hinge', device=None)[source]

-Average Precision loss with squared-hinge surrogate loss for optimizing AUPRC.
+Average Precision loss with chosen surrogate loss for optimizing AUPRC.
 The objective is defined as

 \[\min_{\mathbf{w}} P(\mathbf{w})=\frac{1}{n_{+}}\sum\limits_{y_i=1}\frac{-\sum\limits_{s=1}^n\mathbb{I}(y_s=1)\ell(\mathbf{w};\mathbf{x}_s;\mathbf{x}_i)}{\sum\limits_{s=1}^n \ell(\mathbf{w};\mathbf{x}_s;\mathbf{x}_i)}\]